Do you know? RVs hold water in two types of tanks: Gray water tank and Black water tank.

 Tank Cleaning Wand

-The procedure involves use of a tank cleaning wand, easily available online.
+The procedure involves using a tank cleaning wand, which is easily available online.
 Buy a quality product for this purpose.

-You need to drag a hose from the window or RV door to the toilet, attach your tank cleaning wand to it at one end.
-Feed the wand through the toilet into the black water tank.
+You need to drag a hose from the window or RV door to the toilet, attach your tank cleaning wand to one end, and feed the wand through the toilet into the black water tank.

-After you feel you’ve reached into the tank enough, open water connects.
-The wand’s design allows it to spray water sideways instead of one direction only.
-The sideway spray with full pressure cleans the tank.
+Open water connects after you feel you’ve reached enough into the tank.
+The wand’s design allows it to spray water sideways instead of in one direction only.
+The sideways spray, with full pressure, cleans the tank.

-Make sure the tank’s valve is open, so you know when the water runs clear.
+Ensure the tank’s valve is open so you know when the water runs clear.
 After you’re done with the cleaning, take out the wand after some time with immense care.

-It’s better to wear gloves, glasses and keep your mouth closed, as the wand may drip a little after it comes out of the reservoir.
+It’s better to wear gloves and glasses and keep your mouth closed, as the wand may drip a little after it comes out of the reservoir.
 You don’t want any of that water on you.

 RhinoFLEX Rhino Blaster with Gate Valve

-Many RVers don’t like the idea of handling a wand that’s been to almost a sewer type reservoir.
-Moreover, the dragging of this cleaning wand along with the hose through their RV turns them off.
+Many RVers don’t like handling a wand that’s been to almost a sewer-type reservoir.
+Moreover, dragging this cleaning wand along with the hose through their RV turns them off.

-You can fill in your tank through the hose attachment on the rhino-blaster.
-Rinse it and then dump it.
-This particular product comes with a gate valve, which makes the direction of the flow easy for you to control.
-You can flood the tank from outside as well as dump it.
+You can fill your tank through the hose attachment on the rhino-blaster, rinse it, and then dump it.
+This particular product comes with a gate valve, which makes the direction of the flow easy to control.
+You can also flood the tank from outside and dump it.

 Moreover, when you close the gate while filling in the tank, the water stays there until you open the valve and let it out.
-Without the valve, there is no point in shooting water in the tank that’s coming out at the same time.
+Without the valve, there is no point in shooting water in the tank that’s coming out simultaneously.

 -